openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 Your basal profile’s highest basal rate during the day is 1.00 U/h.
 Then a max-basal value of at least 3 U/h is recommended.

-But you cannot choose any value.
 AAPS limits the value as a 'hard limit' according to the patients age you have selected under settings.
-The lowest permitted value is for children and the highest for insulin-resistant adults.

 AAPS limits the value as follows: